 Dr. Rosenbaum served as President of the International Association of Schools and Institutes of Administration (IASIA) from 2001-04 and 2007-10.
 He has served on the Executive Committees of the International Institute of Administrative Sciences (IIAS) and the National Association of Schools of Public Affairs and Administration (NASPAA).
-He has also chaired International Committee of NASPAA.
-In addition, he has served on the International Committee and chaired the Leonard D. White Committee of the American Political Science Association (APSA) and chaired a UN appointed Taskforce on Standards of Excellence in Public Administration Education and Training.
-He is the recipient of many awards and honors from local and regional governments and public administration associations around the world.
-Dr. Rosenbaum received a B.A. in History from the University of Miami and a Master’s Degree in Higher Education Administration from Southern Illinois University as well as a a Master’s Degree in Political Science and Public Administration from the University of California, Berkeley.
-He received his Ph.D. in Political Science from the University of Chicago in 1976.
+He has chaired the Leonard D. White Committee of the American Political Science Association and a UN appointed Taskforce on Standards of Excellence for Public Administration Education.
+He serves on the editorial boards of ten journals and is the recipient of many awards from local and regional governments and public administration organizations and municipal associations around the world.
+He received a B.A. in History from the University of Miami and a Master’s Degree in Higher Education Administration from Southern Illinois University, as well as a Master’s Degree in Political Science from the University of California, Berkeley.
+He received his PhD in Political Science from the University of Chicago in 1976.